Lindsay Lohan Takes Blurry Selfie In Pink Pantsuit With Pouted Lips

 Compared to many celebrities who have thousands of posts on their Instagram pages, actress Lindsay Lohan isn’t very active on the social platform at all.
-The red-headed child star turned grown starlet only has 84 total posts on the social platform, which means her fans are even more excited whenever she shares something new.
+The red-headed child-star-turned-grown-starlet only has 84 total posts on the social platform, which means her fans are even more excited whenever she shares something new.

-In her most recent Instagram update, Lohan decided to take a selfie while standing in front of a mirror within a luxurious looking space.
+In her most recent Instagram update, Lohan took a selfie while standing in front of a mirror within a luxurious-looking space.
 Lohan was rocking a bright pink pantsuit combination that was totally eye-catching.
 The pants had a slim fit that emphasized her toned legs, and the blazer skimmed down her body and went partway down her thighs for a longer fit.
-She added a simple white top underneath it, and amped things up with the accessories, pairing the already bright ensemble with a metallic bag dangling from her hand.
+She added a simple white top underneath, and amped things up with the accessories, pairing the already bright ensemble with a metallic bag dangling from her hand.

-Instead of trying to find someone to take the snap for her, Lohan simply took a selfie in the mirror of herself.
 Her long red hair was hanging down in a sleek sheet, and she rocked a vibrant pink lip.
 While some might avoid incorporating even more pink when dressing head to toe in the hue, Lohan decided that she was going to fully embrace the shade.
 She even included “#pink” in the caption of the post to demonstrate her love for the color.

 Lohan’s followers couldn’t get enough of the casual selfie, and the post received over 5,800 likes within just 23 minutes.
 The shot was slightly blurry, despite the fact that Lohan used both hands to take the snap, but her fans still loved it.